dafny-lang/blog/_posts/2025-06-24-evm-bytecode.markdown

 The proof objects can be further manually annotated with functional specifications and reasoned about like any Dafny program.
 This is certainly doable for relatively small pieces of code but there are still several hurdles to reason about EVM bytecode:
 - the bytecode does not (usually) contain information about the high-level source code.
 For example, an addition in Solidity source code like `a + b` is compiled into and EVM bytecode using `PUSHes, POPs,` and `ADD` manipulating the stack, but there is no easy way in the bytecode to figure out that say `stack[1]` is `b` and `stack[0]` is `a`.
 This makes it hard to transfer high-level specification (in Solidity or Vyper) to EVM bytecode.
 - memory locations of elements of data structures like `maps` in high-level code (Solidity or Vyper) are computed in the bytecode using _hashes_.
 This makes it very hard to reason about any program that uses memory as the addresses of reads and writes are hard to evaluate.
 - the EVM has some instructions to dynamically call another contract.
 In many instances, the called contracts are not known at compile-time, and it is almost impossible to include them in the verification model.
-To a certain extent, it is possible to reason about external calls in an adversarial environement as we have demonstrated in [3] and [4] using Dafny, but this is done at the source level (Dafny).
+To a certain extent, it is possible to reason about external calls in an adversarial environment as we have demonstrated in [3] and [4] using Dafny, but this is done at the source level (Dafny).

 # References